comake/skl-js-engine/README.md

 #### 2. Define Schemas

 We will be posting more documentation on schemas soon.
-For now, you can view examples of schemas in use in the [examples folder of skql-js-engine](https://github.com/comake/skql-js-engine/tree/main/examples).

- The [folder-structure-sync](https://github.com/comake/skql-js-engine/tree/main/examples/folder-structure-sync) example is a node.js module that can recursively loop through the folder structure of any Integration that works with the `getFilesInFolder` Verb.

 #### 3. Write code